Imaginatio/REL/README.md

 - `WordBoundary`/`\b` is kept as-is, but will not have exactly the same semantic because of the lack of Unicode support in JavaScript regex flavor.
 For instance, in `"fiancé"`, Javascript sees `"\bfianc\bé"` where most other flavors see `"\bfiancé\b"`.
 Same goes for `NotWordBoundary`/`\B`.
 - `InputBegin` (`^^`) and `InputEnd` (`$$`) are translated to `LineBegin` (`^`) and `LineEnd` (`$`), but this is only correct if the `m` (multiline) flag is off.

-In [.NET flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETFlavor.scala), the group names are not guaranteed to be valid.
+The embedded group names are not checked for unicity in concerned Flavors, and only .NET and Ruby 1.9+ supports multiple inline-named groups with the same name.

 ## Usage and downloads